aprilxu18/Stable-Matching-Model/README.md

-- Proving uniqueness of a matching if man-proposing == woman-proposing turned out to be impossible as well; our Gale-Shapley algorithm can only run over a single `Match`, and we cannot generate two instances of `Match`es and compare their values: the algorithm could stop before genearting another `Match`, and Forge wouldn't be able to distinguish between the two separate instances.
+- Proving uniqueness of a matching if man-proposing == woman-proposing turned out to be impossible as well; our Gale-Shapley algorithm can only run over a single `Match`, and we cannot generate two instances of `Match`es and compare their values: the algorithm could stop before generating another `Match`, and Forge wouldn't be able to distinguish between the two separate instances.
 Finally, establishing a bijection between two Matches also proved to be quite difficult, and we couldn't figure out how to map one element to another while preserving their relative preferences and matches.